plone/Products.PlonePAS/Products/PlonePAS/README.txt

   already in use.
 If you have a memberdata object and change the memberdata properties you must re-construct the member by saying portal_membership.getMemberById again.
   See 'tests.test_properties.test_user_properties' for example.

+  By default, logout from users signed in under HTTP Basic Auth cannot log out.
+  If you enable the "Credentials Reset" plugin for the HTTP Basic plugin, the logout for cookies will no longer work.
+However, this is not a problem if you're not using cookies.

 Implementation